Whopus/Coretx/README.md

 coretx init

 # Analyze a project
-coretx analyze /path/to/project --output project.graph
+coretx analyze /path/to/project

 # Query the codebase
-coretx query "Find all API endpoints" --project /path/to/project
+coretx query /path/to/project "Find all API endpoints"

 # Find relevant code for a problem
 coretx locate /path/to/project "Bug in payment processing"